firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase.md

 # IDatabase interface

-Allows executing INSERT, UPDATE, and DELETE statements; creating dynamic views; and receiving data change events both on tables and dynamic views Adding records and echoing all data change events to the console...
+Allows executing INSERT, UPDATE, and DELETE statements; creating dynamic views; and receiving data change events both on tables and dynamic views.

+Adding records and echoing all data change events to the console...

 ```csharp
 // Create database instance (will also read the schema from the database)